Kirkwood–Webster Groves Turkey Day Game: 1976 to 2019, 2021–

 When the Rams left St. Louis in 2016, closing the Show-Me Bowl's permanent home venue, the Show-Me Bowl was split up so that the lowest class, the eight-man football class, and the largest, Class 6, are held the weekend before Thanksgiving.
 By this point, Kirkwood, which had been a Class 5 school as recently as 2013, had grown into Class 6, which resulted in Kirkwood being able to advance all the way to the 2016 Show-Me Bowl (which it won) and play the Turkey Day Game in the same year without invoking the Agreement; using their backup quarterback, Kirkwood won their fourth consecutive Turkey Day Game 17–6.
 It was the second time either team won both the state title and the Turkey Day Game in the same year, following Webster Groves's achievement of the feat in 1979 (coincidentally, the next year would begin the only other Kirkwood four-game winning streak in the game's record).
-(Webster Groves remains in Class 5 and thus must still invoke the Agreement should it ever return to the Show-Me Bowl; Kirkwood's promotion also ensures that neither team will face each other in the playoffs for the foreseeable future.)
+By the early 2020s, the Show-Me Bowls been reunited at one location and moved to the weekend after Thanksgiving weekend.
+Kirkwood returned to Class 5 in 2025, once again restoring the possibility of Kirkwood and Webster playing a varsity playoff game against each other (in this case, a state quarterfinal as both schools are in separate districts) prior to Thanksgiving itself.

 2020 had no game played because of the COVID-19 pandemic.
 The rivalry resumed in 2021 with Kirkwood registering yet another blowout win, their eighth consecutive victory.
 The 2021 contest, which the Pioneers won 65–0, was also notable for both head coaches being black, the first time that had ever happened in the series.
+The Pioneers, coached by NFL alumnus Jeremy Maclin, won their tenth straight Turkey Day Game in 2023, defeating the Statesmen 65–13, which was a modest improvement for the Statesmen paralleling the team's regular season performance that year.
+For 2024, Kirkwood advanced into the state semifinals, triggering the Turkey Day Agreement over the objections of Webster Groves varsity players.

 The Turkey Day Game site alternates between Moss Field (Webster Groves) on even years and Lyons Field (Kirkwood) on odd years.
-As of the end of 2021, Webster Groves leads the all-time series between the two teams (counting Thanksgiving and non-Thanksgiving games) 58–54–7.
-Among only Thanksgiving games, Kirkwood leads the series 44–37–5.
-Kirkwood has won all seven matchups since the varsity series resumed in 2013.
+As of the end of 2023, Webster Groves leads the all-time series between the two teams (counting Thanksgiving and non-Thanksgiving games) 58–56–7.
+Among only Thanksgiving games, Kirkwood leads the series 46–37–5.
+Kirkwood has won all 11 matchups since the varsity series resumed in 2013.
 With the 2021 discontinuation of the Big Bone Game in San Jose, California, the Turkey Day Game is the last ongoing Thanksgiving high school football game west of the Mississippi River.